 Our classrooms include real elements and real materials that children have a natural connection to.
 In the home corner of our pre-nursery classes, we have actual items instead of plastic representations of them.
 This allows children to experience them naturally as they are already familiar with these items having seen them at home or in a restaurant.
 You will also be able to find complex items like wires, wire cutters and scissors where children are supported to understand the purpose of these tools and work with them in a safe manner, building on their life skills.

 You will find ateliers in our school, which are filled with creative materials that children are able to use to express their thinking and explore bigger concepts.
-Taking paint as an example, in other curriculums these concepts are seen as play whereas our teachers will use this opportunity to observe children while they are engaged in this painting experience and notice if a child is exploring a big idea, transformation or movement.
+Taking painting as an example, in other curriculums, these concepts are seen as play whereas our teachers will use this opportunity to observe children while they are engaged in this painting experience and notice if a child is exploring a big idea, transformation or movement.
 It stems from respecting young children as individuals who have their own thoughts and competencies.
 The Reggio Emilia approach can be adapted in all contexts and is universal.

 How is a child’s progress assessed and documented in this approach?